mauriciotasca/style-lunch/README.md

 Flow is a static type checker that helps you write code with fewer bugs.
 Check out this [introduction to using static types in JavaScript](https://medium.com/@preethikasireddy/why-use-static-types-in-javascript-part-1-8382da1e0adb) if you are new to this concept.

-Recent versions of [Flow](http://flowtype.org/) work with Create React App projects out of the box.
+Recent versions of [Flow](http://flowtype.org/) work with Create React App projects out of the Box.

 To add Flow to a Create React App project, follow these steps: